Acting Chief Administrative Law Judge

-Judge Nancy Griswold was appointed Chief Administrative Law Judge for the Office of Medicare Hearings and Appeals on March 1, 2010.
-In this capacity, she oversees the third level review for Medicare appeals within the U.S. Department of Health and Human Services and has responsibility for the second largest Administrative Law Judge (ALJ) corps in the federal system.
-Chief Judge Griswold brings with her a wealth of administrative and managerial experience beginning over two decades ago.
+Judge C.F.
+(Spike) Moore was appointed Acting Chief Administrative Law Judge for the Office of Medicare Hearings and Appeals (OMHA) on May 10, 2020.
+In this capacity, he oversees the third level review for Medicare appeals within the U.S. Department of Health and Human Services and has responsibility for the second largest Administrative Law Judge (ALJ) corps in the federal system.

 Judge Moore has extensive management experience having served as OMHA's Deputy Chief ALJ from 2011-2017.
 In that capacity, he served as the alter ego for Judge Nancy Griswold, the Chief Administrative Law Judge.
 During that period, he was heavily involved in developing and rolling out the agency's backlog mitigation strategy.
 He also led the field, serving as the first line supervisor to the Associate Chief Judges and the Hearing Office Directors.
 He was additionally in charge of ALJ hiring.